APALI | Asian Pacific American Leadership Initiative

 Getting Involved

-To become a part of APALI, you must be nominated (self-nominations are accepted) and submit an application.
-For more information, email PAACH Associate Director Daniel Hoddinott at Danielnh@upenn.edu.
+For more information, contact PAACH Associate Director Daniel Hoddinott at Danielnh@upenn.edu

 Testimonials: